 - T describes the size of the tumour

 - N describes whether there are cancer cells in the lymph nodes

 - M describes whether the cancer has spread to a different part of the body (M - for metastasis)

 Your doctor gives each letter a number depending on how big the cancer is, and whether the cancer has spread to the lymph nodes or other parts of the body.

 Other staging systems

 The Number and TNM staging systems describe the size and position of liver cancer.
-However, because people with liver cancer often have scarring of the liver (cirrhosis), doctors also need a system that describes how well the liver is working and how well the person is overall (their performance status).
+However, because people with liver cancer often have scarring of the liver (cirrhosis), doctors also need a system that describes how well your liver is working and your general health (your performance status).
 Then they can decide what treatment would be best.
-For this, they use a system such as the Barcelona Clinic Liver Cancer (BCLC) staging system.
+For this, doctors use a system such as the Barcelona Clinic Liver Cancer (BCLC) staging system.